 B. TECHNOLOGY ABSORPTION

-i.
-The efforts made towards technology absorption:
+(i) The efforts made towards technology absorption:

-ii.
-The benefits derived like product improvement cost reductionproduct development or import substitution:
+(ii) The benefits derived like product improvement cost reductionproduct development or import substitution:

-iii.
-In case of imported technology (imported during the last three years reckoned fromthe beginning of the financial year):
+(iii) In case of imported technology (imported during the last threeyears reckoned from the beginning of the financial year):

-iv.
-Expenditure incurred on Research and Development:
+(iv) Expenditure incurred on Research and Development:

 - Doing proof-of-concepts on new technologies in cybersecuritymulti-cloud technologies AI - Investing in new technology training/learning.

 14. FOREIGN EXCHANGE EARNINGS AND OUTGO:

-The details of the Foreign Exchange earned in terms of Actual Inflows and the ForeignOutflow during the year in terms of Actual Outflows are as follows:
+The details of the Foreign Exchange Earned and Outflow during the yearare as follows:

-(Rs.
-In Lakhs)
+(Rs In Lakhs)

-|Earnings ||3595 ||4342 |
+|Earnings ||5806 ||3722 |

-|Outflow (including Capital imports) ||229 ||114 |
+|Outflow (including Capital imports) ||529 ||286 |

-|Net Foreign Exchange Earnings (NFE) ||3366 ||4228 |
+|Net Foreign Exchange Earnings (NFE) ||5277 ||3436 |

-|NFE/ Earnings (%) ||94 ||97 |
+|NFE/ Earnings (%) ||91 ||92 |

-15. MANAGEMENT DISCUSSION AND ANALYSIS:
+15. MANAGEMENT DISCUSSION AND ANALYSIS REPORT:

-In terms of Regulation 34 of the Listing Regulations the Management Discussion andAnalysis Report capturing the Company's performance industry trends and other materialchanges with respect to the Company and its Subsidiaries wherever applicable arepresented in a separate section forming a part of this Annual Report.
+In terms of Regulation 34 of the Listing Regulations the ManagementDiscussion and Analysis Report capturing the Company's performance industry trendsand other material changes with respect to the company and its subsidiaries whereverapplicable are presented in a separate section forming a part of this Annual Report.

 16. CORPORATE GOVERNANCE:

-17. EXTRACT OF ANNUAL RETURN:
+17. ANNUAL RETURN:

-Pursuant to section 92(3) and section 134(3)(a) of the Companies Act 2013 read withRule 12 of the Companies (Management and Administration) Rules 2014 an extract of theAnnual Return as on March 31 2020 is in Form MGT-9 which is annexed as "AnnexureIII" to this report.
+Pursuant to section 92(3) and section 134(3)(a) of the Act read withRule 12 of the Companies (Management and Administration) Rules 2014 the draft of AnnualReturn is available on the website of the company i.e.:https://www.allieddigital.net/in/downloads/agm/2022/Draft_Form_MGT_7_2022.pdf

 18. ANNUAL EVALUATION:

-The evaluation framework for assessing the performance of Directors of the Companycomprises of contributions at the meetings strategic perspective or inputsregarding the growth and performance of the Company among others.
+The evaluation framework for assessing the performance of Directors ofthe Company comprises of contributions at the meetings strategic perspective or inputsregarding the growth and performance of the Company among others.

-Pursuant to the provisions of the Companies Act 2013 and the Listing Regulations theDirectors have carried out the Annual Performance Evaluation of the Board IndependentDirectors Non-Executive Directors Executive Directors Committees and the Chairman ofthe Board.
+Pursuant to the provisions of the Act and the Listing Regulations theDirectors have carried out the Annual Performance Evaluation of the Board IndependentDirectors Non-Executive Directors Executive Directors Committees and the Chairman ofthe Board.

-The Nomination and Remuneration Committee considered and discussed the inputs receivedfrom the Directors and the outcome of such evaluation process was satisfactory whichreflected the overall engagement of the Board and its Committees withthe Company.
+The Nomination and Remuneration Committee considered and discussed theinputs received from the Directors and the outcome of such evaluation process wassatisfactory which reflected the overall engagement of the Board and its Committees withthe Company.
 Further the Independent Directors at their meeting held on November 012021 reviewed the performance of the Board Chairman of the Board Executive and Non-Executive Directors.

 19. FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS:

-20. THE VIGIL MECHANISM:
+20. THE VIGIL MECHANISM/WHISTLE BLOWER POLICY:

-Your Company has formulated and published a Whistle Blower Policy to provide VigilMechanism for employees including Directors of the Company to report genuine concerns andto ensure strict compliance with ethical and legal standards across the Company.
-Theprovisions of this Policy are in line with the provisions of the Section 177(9) of theCompanies Act 2013 read with Rule 7 of the Companies (Meetings of Board and its Powers)Rules 2014.
+The Company has formulated and published a Whistle Blower Policy toprovide Vigil Mechanism for employees including Directors of the Company to report genuineconcerns and to ensure strict compliances with ethical and legal standards across thecompany.
+The provisions of the said policy is in line with the provisions of the section177(9) of the Act read with Rule 7 of the Companies (Meetings of Board and its Powers)Rules 2014.

-The employees of your Company have the right to report their concern or grievance tothe Chairman of the Audit Committee.
-Your Company is committed to adhere to the higheststandards of ethical moral and legal conduct of business operations.
-The Whistle BlowerPolicy is hosted on the website of the Company at:https://www.allieddigital.net/in/downloads/Inv_Policies/Whistle_blower_and_vigil_mechanism.pdf.
+The employees of the company have the right to report their concern orgrievance to the Chairman of the Audit Committee.
+The Company is committed to adhere tothe highest standards of ethical moral and legal conduct of business operations.
+TheWhistle Blower Policy is hosted on the website of the Company at:https://www.allieddigital.net/in/downloads/Inv_Policies/Whistle_blower_and_vigil_mechanism.pdf.